Al Silvera: Baseball career

-Silvera signed a $20,000 ($ in current dollar terms) bonus contract with the Cincinnati Redlegs as a 19-year-old in 1955, and was placed on Cincinnati's Major League roster per the bonus rule of the time.
-He made his MLB debut as a defensive replacement for leftfielder Ray Jablonski in a 12–8 road loss to the Philadelphia Phillies on June 12.
-After pinch running in his second MLB game (for slow-footed catcher Smoky Burgess), Silvera finally had his first National League at bat as a pinch hitter for Roy McMillan in a 16–5 rout of the Phillies at Crosley Field June 26.
+Silvera signed a $20,000 ($ in current dollar terms) bonus contract with the Cincinnati Redlegs as a 19-year-old in 1955, and was placed on Cincinnati's major league roster per the bonus rule of the time.
+He made his major league debut as a defensive replacement for leftfielder Ray Jablonski in a 12–8 road loss to the Philadelphia Phillies on June 12.
+After pinch running in his second game (for slow-footed catcher Smoky Burgess), Silvera finally had his first National League at bat as a pinch hitter for Roy McMillan in a 16–5 rout of the Phillies at Crosley Field June 26.
 His single to right field scored Rocky Bridges and Burgess.
-It would be his only MLB hit, driving home his two career runs batted in.
+It was his only major league hit, driving home his two career runs batted in.
 He was injured shortly thereafter, and his baseball career was cut short.

 Silvera appeared in ten more Cincinnati games in 1955, and one in 1956 (as a pinch runner).
-In addition to his one hit in seven at bats and two RBIs, he scored three runs.
+In addition to his one hit in seven at bats and two runs batted in, he scored three runs.
 The Redlegs released him in May 1956, and he played minor league baseball through 1958 before leaving the game.
 He played for the 1956 Port Arthur Sea Hawks and the 1956 Abilene Blue Sox in the Big State League, the 1957 Columbia Gems in the South Atlantic League and the 1957 Crowley Millers in the Evangeline League, and the 1958 Albany Senators in the Eastern League.

 In 2003 he was inducted into the Southern California Jewish Sports Hall of Fame.